yusufcnr/near-wl/README.md

 ### Get Near Protocol Testnet Account from:
 https://wallet.testnet.near.org/

+## install dependencies from packacge.json file like this:

+`npm install`

 ### Install `NEAR CLI` in order to interact with Smart Contract like this:

 `npm i -g near-cli`